JJeris/JJeris/README.md

 I hope to soon add more and more projects, so as to expand my repo and my knowledge of IT.

-Feel free to contact me :D
+Feel free to contact me here:
+-johans.justs.eris@gmail.com

 <!---